-In 2019, we also expect to see more 5G mobile hubs hitting the stores.
+So fast, in fact, that a good 5G mobile hotspot could even replace your broadband connection in the future.
 5G is the latest generation of mobile internet, offering speeds that are far faster than 4G data connections.
-While 5G is in its infancy, there are not currently any 5G mobile hotspots, though the Netgear Nighthawk 5G Mobile Hotspot is coming out later this year.
-As soon as 5G mobile hotspots are available, they'll be included in this list – as long as they are good enough.
+While 5G in the UK is in its infancy, there are not currently many 5G mobile hotspots, but as more become available they'll be included in this list – as long as they are good enough.

 Mobile hubs range from a simple one SIM solution with a battery to models that can accommodate 10 different SIM cards, or others that even sport a complete Android operating system.

-Below are the best mobile Wi-Fi routers you can buy in the UK, catering to all tastes, from frugal surfers to power users and everything in between.
+Below are the best mobile hotspots you can buy in the UK, catering to all tastes, from frugal surfers to power users and everything in between.

 - We’ve also rounded up the best mobile broadband deals